What’s worse than having a stubborn patient? For a practice, it’s having no patient at all.

 7. Schedule appointments properly.
 Schedule as accurately as you can so patients don’t have to wait too long.
 Long waiting times can lead patients to think you don’t care about their time, and cause them to cancel their next appointment.
 Also, schedule appointments as close to the initial patient call as possible.
 The longer the time lapse between the appointment setting and the actual appointment, the more likely it will be forgotten.

 8. Have a reliable electronic medical record system.
-This can help you keep better track of clients, appointments, bills, reminders and cancellations.
+This can help you keep better track of clients, appointments, bills, reminders and cancellations, especially when working with a professional physical therapy billing service.

-If you’re looking for a reliable electronic healthcare system, turn to Park Medical Billing.
+If you’re looking for a reliable medical billing company in NJ, turn to Park Medical Billing.
 We work closely with our clients to provide customized and highly efficient EMR solutions that help practices perform at their best in order to achieve the best results.
-With our help, your practice need never be bogged down by appointment or billing problems again.
+With our help, your practice need never be bogged down by appointment or medical billing problems again.